piotrantosz/parrot-slam/README.md

-# parrot ar marker follow
+# parrot face detection follow
-Parrot AR 2.0 drone software for following AR markers
+Parrot AR 2.0 drone software for following human faces

 ## Configuration
 To use _ps_drone.py_ on mac: